Intility/phx_fontawesome/README.md

 Once generated, the `heex` components are part of your project, and can be used as a regular `Phoenix.Component`.

-Keep in mind that if you're using the non-free version of Fontawesome, make sure that you don't publish the generated components as that would be considered a licensing breach, so it could be wise to add `/lib/phx_fontawesome/` to your `.gitignore` file.

 ```html
 <PhxFontawesomeFree.Solid.angle_up class="my-custom-class" />
 <PhxFontawesomeFree.Regular.render icon="angle_down" class="my-custom-class" />
 ```

+Keep in mind that if you're using the non-free version of Fontawesome, make sure that you don't publish the generated components as that would be considered a licensing breach, so it could be wise to add `/lib/phx_fontawesome/` to your `.gitignore` file.

+### Credits

+- Heavily inspired by the [Petal Components](https://github.com/petalframework/petal_components) project.
+- Logo comes from the [Font Awesome](https://commons.wikimedia.org/wiki/File:Font_Awesome_5_brands_phoenix-framework.svg) project.